pl247/imm/README.md

 To keep the code simple and compact, it references an Intersight policy bundle here: https://github.com/pl247/tf-intersight-policy-bundle

-The plan does not currently create a storage policy, so you will need to build that to your needs and reference it in your template.
+The plan does not currently create a storage policy, so you might need to build that to your needs and reference it in your template before deriving server profiles.

 ### Customize the code so it works for your Intersight